- What people don’t know about motorbikes

 - 2 x Motocross gloves

 The above will weigh less than 15KG and easily fit into 2 small bags that can attach to any motorbike.
+The bags Jon uses are 12L in total.

 Fully suited up this will be 4 layers.